ansys/pyworkbench/doc/source/getting-started/installing/windows.rst

 ==================

 PyWorkbench is available on the `Python Package Index (PyPI) <https://pypi.org/project/ansys-workbench/>`_.
-You can install PyWorkbench using the `pip <https://pypi.org/project/pip/>`_ command:
+You can install PyWorkbench using this `pip <https://pypi.org/project/pip/>`_ command:

 .. code-block:: shell